dusty-nv/jetson-inference/docs/imagenet-console-2.md

 - the path to the output image
 - an optional `--network` flag which changes the classificaton model being used (the default network is GoogleNet).

 These command line parameters are the same between the C++ and Python versions.
-Note that you can launch either with the `--help` flag to recieve more info about using them.
+Note that you can launch either applications with the `--help` flag to recieve more info about using them, in addition to seeing the [`Examples`](../README.md#Examples) section of the readme.

-Here are a couple examples of launching the program in Python or C++:
+Here are a couple examples of running the program in Python or C++:

 #### C++
 ``` bash